LucaLeukert/HTB-Surveillance/README.md

 #### Feroxbuster
 `files/www-data/feroxbuster-scan.json`

-Feroxbuster found a login page under `http://surveillance.htb/admin` that uses and outdated version of [Craft CMS](https://craftcms.com), version `4.4.14`
+Feroxbuster found a login page under `http://surveillance.htb/admin/login` that uses and outdated version of [Craft CMS](https://craftcms.com), version `4.4.14`
+- the version was listed as `4.4.14` on `http://surveillance.htb/` at the bottom of the page source code

 #### Craft CMS
 The version of [Craft CMS](https://craftcms.com) used by the Website is vulnerable to [CVE-2023-41892](https://www.cvedetails.com/cve/CVE-2023-41892/).